To monitor scheme participants' compliance under each scheme, the Clean Energy Regulator conducts independent audits and inspections.

 Audits and inspections allow us to assess participant compliance in each scheme, identify possible non-compliance and determine whether a response such as education or enforcement action is required.

 Some of the schemes we administer require audits as part of routine administration.
-For example, all Emissions Reduction Fund project owners must provide an audit report for their first offsets reporting period.
+For example, most Emissions Reduction Fund project owners must have their projects audited several times during the life of the project.

 People or organisations subject to audit will receive a written notice specifying the type of audit required, the matters to be covered and the form of the audit report.
 They will also be advised whether they will need to appoint an auditor or if we have appointed one from our